pyk595/tp/docs/DeveloperGuide.md

        Expected: Tags of the contact is removed.

     1. Test case: `edit 0 n/name`<br>
        Expected: No contact is edited.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display message.
+Command box remains the same.

     1. Other incorrect edit commands to try: `edit`, `edit x n/name`, `...` (where x is larger than the contact list size)<br>
        Expected: Similar to previous.